NAATI Certified Chinese Translation Services

 Our English to Chinese translation services can help you with your English to Chinese and vice versa legal translations.
 This includes written translations and legal document translations from Chinese to English and English to Chinese.

-  Contact Sydney Translations today to reserve a Chinese NAATI Translator, fill in the online quotation form and let us know your needs, and we’ll be happy to help.
+Contact Sydney Translations today to reserve a NAATI certified Chinese Translator, fill in the online quotation form and let us know your needs, and we’ll be happy to help.
 In no more than 15 minutes, we’ll send you an exact quote for your document.

 Our Happy Clients

 If you own a business targeting the Chinese market or are a resident in need of a translation for your applications, it can’t be denied that Chinese to English legal document translation services play an important role to the global economy.
 Around one billion people reside in China which makes the Chinese language the most widely-spoken language in the world.
 As a matter of fact, as much as 20% of people around the world speak Chinese!

 So if you want your business to have a global outreach, you’ll need a highly skilled NAATI certified Chinese translator who understands your needs which Sydney Translations is proud to have.

 Several languages come under the Chinese umbrella with Cantonese, Mandarin, and Hakka as the most well-known.
 Mandarin holds the most popular title out of these three and is considered China’s official language.
 So it is crucial that you find a NAATI certified Chinese translator who is capable of providing Chinese translation services to any of the three languages.

 When translating English documents, you’ll have to decide whether to have your documents translated using traditional Chinese characters or simplified Chinese characters.
 Take into consideration that the mainland Chinese audience uses simplified Chinese characters while those outside of the mainland area use traditional characters.